adambaker/node-algebraic/monoid.markdown

         associativity:  function associativity(a, b, c){ return a._(b._(c)).eq( (a._(b))._(c) ); }
       };

-We can write a simple law checking function that teste that these laws hold:
+We can write a simple law checking function that tests that these laws hold:

     function check_laws(m) {
       console.log("Testing " + m.name + "'s monoid laws:");